Review Requirements Documents

 • Save As — save a copy of the attachment file to a selected folder in ReqView native application, or to the browser download folder in ReqView web application.

-Tip: Hiding image attachments in large documents or documents with a large number of attachments can significantly improve application performance. and attachments
+Tip: Hiding image attachments in large documents or documents with a large number of attachments can significantly improve application performance.

 You can show the Links column displaying outgoing and incoming links grouped by relationship type.
 For more information, see Display Links.